top of page

 Can I let you into a secret?
 White gold isn't actually white.

 Most of the white gold you see in jewellers has had a plating applied, to make it look 'whiter'.
 This is common practice throughout the industry and rhodium plating is widely used - we offer it as an option too.
-A rhodium plated white gold ring is shown above and you can see how it compares to the 9ct and 18ct white gold rings in their 'natural' colour as well.
+A rhodium plated white gold ring is shown (below right) and you can see how it compares to the 9ct and 18ct white gold rings in their 'natural' colour.

 Difference in colour between 9ct & 18ct white gold